reymon359/book-sentences/books/the-clean-coder/README.md

 Software development is a marathon, not a sprint... ...A marathon runner takes care of her body both before and _during_ the race.
 Professional programmers conserve their energy and creativity with the same care.

-When you are stuck, when you are tired, disengage for awhile.
+When you are stuck, when you are tired, disengage for a while.

 There is something about _disengagement_ that allows your mind to hunt for solutions in a different and more creative way.